sammygb26/Obsidian/Learning/Machine Learning MIT/Deep Generative Modeling.md

 # Deep Generative Modeling
-This is a different type of task where we generate synthetic new data base don some training subset.
+This is a different type of task where we generate synthetic new data based on some training subset.
 This is an example of *unsupervised learning*.
 As apposed to *supervised learning* where we have a pair of data $(x, y)$ and we want to learn the function $x\to y$.
 In *unsupervised* take just some data $x$ and we attempt to learn the underlying structure of the data. **Deep Generative Modeling** is an example of .
 We take in data that is distributed bellow some model and we want to generate out own model represents the the data.

 ![[Pasted image 20220517144327.png]]